linuxisnotunix/ttool-ai/README.md

 make install
 ```

+Otherwise, you can install it by downloading its compiled nightly build version [here](https://ttool.telecom-paris.fr/download.html).

 ## 2. Configuring TTool-AI
 If you want to use our framework, you will need an OpenAI API key.
-- Open the TTool configuration file: `./bin/config.xml`.
+- Open the TTool configuration file: `./bin/config.xml` or `./bin/config_yourOSFamily.xml` if you have installed the compiled version.
 - Enter your key by adding this line in the configuration file: `<OPENAIKey data="put_your_key_here" />`.
 - Add the following line to enable the different available GPT models: `<OPENAIModel data="gpt-4o gpt4-turbo gpt-3.5-turbo" />`.

 ## 3. Downloading the Models
-The models are available in this repository (`xml` files).
+The models (`xml` files) and the specifications used to generate them (`md` files) are available in this repository.

 ## 4. Replicating Our Results